ChetanMLdev/SarigalaChetan/README.md

-👋 Hello, I’m @SarigalaChetan.
+👋 Hello, I’m @Chetan.
 I recently completed my B.Tech in Computer Science and Engineering from IIIT Raichur.
 During my time there, I had the privilege of being taught by esteemed faculty from IIT Hyderabad, as they served as our mentor institute for three years.

 🚀 I have a strong interest in AI, with particular expertise in machine learning and natural language processing.